SerjeiMikailov/SerjeiMikailov/README.md

 ### 👀 What I'm doing now

- --> Currently, Operating systems and low level stuff...
+ --> Currently, Embedded systems and electronics stuff...

 ---